takemaru/dnet/README.md

 section_-001 in the following YAML, load current is 16.3225894 + 0j in
 the 0-th phase, and impedance is 0.0684 + 0.3678805j in the all
 phases.
-Substation attribute indicates whether the line section is directly connected to a feeding point in a substation.
+Substation attribute indicates whether the line section is directly connected to a feeding point in the substation.

 ```yaml
 sections: